romainbourdoncle/babylonian_converter/README.md

 *Exécutez le script et suivez les instructions à l'écran pour convertir un nombre en notation babylonienne.*

 **Contributing**
-Merci à Marie-Line Chabanol qui nous a transmis les activités, et à l'IREM de Montpellier.
 This project is part of the larger CSEN | GT3 initiative.
 Contributions are welcome, especially for educational purposes.
 For major changes, please open an issue first to discuss what you would like to change.

+Merci à Marie-Line Chabanol qui nous a transmis les activités, ainsi qu'à l'IREM de Montpellier.

 **License**
 This project is licensed under CC BY-NC